Nazrawi15/Chainsente/README.md

 - Trust score
 - Privacy-preserving by design

-These credentials could later be used in other DeFi systems, local SACCOs, or fintech partners.
+These credentials could later be used in other DeFi systems, local SACCOs or fintech partners.

 ---